Sunday Sport

 The Sunday Sport is a British tabloid newspaper that was founded by David Sullivan in 1986.
-It mainly publishes images of topless female glamour models, and is well known for publishing sensationalized, fictionalized, and satirical content, alongside celebrity gossip and sports coverage.
+It mainly publishes images of topless female glamour models, and is well known for publishing sensationalised, fictionalised, and satirical content, alongside celebrity gossip and sports coverage.
 It has changed from including legitimate journalism throughout its history.
 A sister title, the Daily Sport, was published from 1991 to 2011, when it ceased publication and went online-only, under separate ownership.